hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Choosing your resources
 =======================

 Choosing the correct resources for your interactive session is mostly the same as selecting them when launching regular batch jobs.
-For this reason we strongly recommend you to have a look at how to specify your resources both on :ref:`Genius <running_jobs_on_genius>` and :ref:`wICE <running jobs on wice>`.
+For this reason, we strongly recommend you to have a look at how to specify your resources both in :ref:`Genius <running_jobs_on_genius>` and :ref:`wICE <running jobs on wice>`.

 As mentioned above, in most cases we recommend using the ``interactive`` partition on wICE for the interactive apps.
-This partition is meant for lighter work, like visualisations, testing and pre- and postprocessing.
+This partition is meant for lighter work, like visualisations, testing and pre- and post-processing.
 Using this partition is also free, mainly to encourage you to request these resources for such work, instead of using any of the other partitions.
 There are however some limitations on the amount of resources you can request here:

 - Max 1 node